FDR2 currently provides six different methods of taking a transition

 This is therefore made an implicit parameter to a single transparent

-function model_compress
+function model_compress.

 The technical details of this method are discussed in 5.2.2.1 Computing semantic equivalence.